 - Other formulas are made using free amino acids — the building blocks of proteins.
 These formulas are also for babies with special digestive needs.

-How much do you know about formula?
-Test your knowledge now in the .
+How much do you know about baby formula?
+Test your knowledge now with our fun .

-The most popular and at the best economic value, powdered infant formula is a great choice for most infants.
-However, powdered formulas shouldn’t be fed to premature babies or those who have immune problems, unless directed by your physician.
+The most popular and at the best economic value, powdered baby formula is a great choice for most infants.
+However, it is recommended that powdered formulas shouldn’t be fed to premature babies or those who have immune problems, unless directed by your physician.

-Easily prepared by mixing equal parts of water and formula.
+Concentrate baby formula is easily prepared by mixing equal parts of water and the formula.

 Great for parents on the go, ready-to-feed formula is the most convenient, as it requires no preparation.